UU-ER/AdOpT-NET0/docs/source/workflow/LoadData.rst

 Now that you have the :ref:`correct folder structure and templates for the data <workflow_create-data-templates>`, you can start to fill the templates and folders with data.
-First, you need to further define your energy system by setting:
+First, you need to further define your energy system by following the steps below.
+Note that the package includes predefined technologies and networks with respective performance and cost parameters, but the advanced user is free to define new technologies or adapt the templates provided.

 #.
 The geographical coordinates of your nodes in ``NodeLocations.csv`` in terms of
    longitude, latitude and altitude.
 Note: longitude and latitude should